 End of year food bank stats

-Food banks in the Trussell community distributed 2.9 million emergency food parcels in the past 12 months – equivalent to one parcel every 11 seconds.
+Food banks in the Trussell community distributed more than 2.6 million emergency food parcels in the past 12 months – equivalent to one parcel every 12 seconds.

 Factsheets and data